Saparmurat Turkmenbashy Olympic Stadium: History

-The stadium held 30,000 people and was built in 2003, named for Saparmurat Niyazov.

-In 2007 the Turkmen government decided to reconstruct the stadium and to enlarge it.
+The stadium held 30,000 people and was built in 2003, named by Saparmurat Niyazov.
+In 2007, the Turkmen government decided to reconstruct the stadium and to enlarge it.
 The new arena seats up to 45,000 people.
 The stadium closed in 2012, and was partially demolished in 2013 for redevelopment.

 Renovation for AIMAG 2017

 The construction of the stadium was completed in 2016, but it was officially opened in 2017.
 The stadium was designed by the British architectural firms AFL Architects and Arup, with construction carried out by the Turkish company Polimeks.

-The exterior of the stadium is designed in white tones, with the northern facade featuring a depiction of an Akhal-Teke horse's head.
-The stadium has a seating capacity of 45,000 spectators.
-Its two-tiered stands are fully covered by a roof.
+The exterior of the stadium is designed in white tones, with its two-tiered stands are fully covered by a roof.